Spencer Torkelson Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- Torkelson has reached base via a hit in 29 games this year (of 49 played), and had multiple hits in 13 of those games.
+- In 58.5% of his 53 games this season, Torkelson has picked up at least one hit.
+He's also had 14 multi-hit games.

-- He has hit a long ball in four games this season (8.2%), leaving the park in 1.9% of his chances at the plate.
+- In 7.5% of his games this year, he has homered, and 1.8% of his trips to the dish.

-- Torkelson has driven in a run in 19 games this year (38.8%), including three games with more than one RBI (6.1%).
+- In 20 games this season (37.7%), Torkelson has picked up an RBI, and in three of those games (5.7%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.